thcopeland/afterzhev/sim/slimavr-0.1.3/README.md

 Slimavr is a slim, fast simulator for a subset of AVR microcontrollers.
 The name follows in the grand tradition established by [simulavr](https://www.nongnu.org/simulavr/) and [simavr](https://github.com/buserror/simavr).

 Unlike these older projects, slimavr runs much faster than the AVR standard 16 MHz.
-On my two-core 2.6 GHz Intel i5-4300 laptop, it runs [AfterZhev](https://github.com/thcopeland/afterzhev) + rendering at around 27.5 MHz.
+On my two-core 2.6 GHz Intel i5-4300 laptop, it runs [AfterZhev](https://github.com/thcopeland/afterzhev) at around 27.5 MHz.
 In comparison, simavr runs at just over 3.0 MHz.

 However, unless you need this sort of performance, you should use simavr.
 It is far more complete and stable.
 In fact, even if you do need slimavr's speed, I'd strongly recommend testing frequently with simavr (and a physical MCU) to ensure that things work properly.